AP Explains: Israel's parliamentary elections

 Israeli elections tend to have robust turnout.
 Election day is a national holiday, a measure aimed at encouraging participation.
 The last elections, in 2015, saw a 72% voter turnout, the highest percentage since 1999, but below the 77% average since Israel first went to the polls in 1949, a year after independence.

-Arab voters, who make up 20 percent of the electorate, are threatening to boycott the election, accusing Netanyahu of inciting against them.
+Arab voters, who make up 20 percent of the electorate, have threatened to boycott the election, accusing Netanyahu of inciting against them.
 That could have the unintended effect of helping the prime minister win a new term.

 WINNER TAKE ...
 MAYBE NOTHING